arrow-kt/arrow-meta/docs/docs/setup.md

 ```
 > Configure project :
-Arrow Meta IDEA Plugin is not installed!
+Arrow Meta IDE Plugin is not installed!
 Run 'install-idea-plugin' Gradle task under 'Arrow Meta' group to install it.
 ```